anthonywong555/Stable-Diffusion-SMS/README.md

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)

-2. In the Dashboard click on your `Stable Diffusion Service`.
+2. In the Dashboard click on your `Stable Diffusion SMS`.
 3. Click on Environment.
 4. Add the Environment Variables from the .env-example.